conda-forge/conda-forge.github.io/src/user/faq.rst

 :ref:`(Q) <faq_contact>` **I have a question/suggestion.
 How can I contact you?**

-  Please join us in our `gitter channel <https://gitter.im/conda-forge/conda-forge.github.io>`__!
-We are always happy to answer questions and help beginners!
+  Please join us on our `Gitter channel <https://gitter.im/conda-forge/conda-forge.github.io>`__.
+We are always happy to answer questions and help beginners.

 .. _faq_teams: